asllop/RunPack/TUTORIAL.md

 One of the most valuable lessons you should learn from these examples is that a word definition is never too small.
 Even a word that only contains one word inside it (like `count.clean`), it's worth it if it clarifies the code.

 This approach is also very flexible.
-Imagine that, after we finished this countdown program, we decide that we want it to work with a variable, instead of an argument in the stack:
+Imagine that, after we finished the program, we decide that we want it to work with a variable, instead of an argument in the stack:

 ```
 lex 'count.'